 If you or your partner have savings, you need to tell us if

 You don’t need to tell us about minor or day to day changes in your current account or any stocks/shares you may hold.

 You don’t need to tell us if you rent from the council.

-Then provided you are not already liable for rent elsewhere and the delay is reasonable, you may be eligible for Housing Benefit for up to 4 weeks before you actually move in.
+Provided you are not already liable for rent elsewhere and the delay is reasonable, ( for example, the home needs to be adapted for someone with a disability) you may be eligible for Housing Benefit for up to 4 weeks before you actually move in.